-Many people wonder if there are bioidentical hormone therapy risks and if there is a difference between synthetic hormones and bioidentical.
-Here’s some of the history and information on studies that have been done.
+Many people wonder if there are hormone replacement risks and if there is a difference between synthetic hormones and bioidentical.
+It can be even more confusing because you may be getting conflicting information from different doctors.

-Hormone replacement therapy (HRT) remains one of the most controversial subjects in women’s health.
+Hormone replacement therapy risks remain one of the most controversial subjects in women’s health.
 It became popular in the late 1960s after birth control pills became available and was used to treat osteoporosis and to help relieve menopausal symptoms.
 It became controversial after the results of a large study showed that some synthetic hormones were doing more harm than good.

 During the first years, the study focused on SYNTHETIC hormones which included Premarin, either alone or in combination with various progestogens, or PremPro, another synthetic estrogen, along with medroxyprogesterone acetate (Progestin).
 The estrogens were manufactured from several different estrogens found in the urine of pregnant mares.
 The progestogens that were produced were also synthetic, and while they seem similar to the natural progesterone produced by a woman’s body, the molecular structure is completely different.